Home/ Blog/ Preventive Care/

 What are the possible complications of measles?

 Most people with healthy immune systems will recover within 7 to 10 days.
 However, some people can develop severe complications such as hepatitis (inflammation of the liver), pneumonia, and encephalitis (inflammation of the brain).
-The mortality rate from measles is 3 out of every 1,000 people who get the disease.
+The risk of dying from measles is 3 out of every 1,000 people who get the disease.

 Who is already immune?